kasir-barati/coding-challenge/README.md

 TODO: Am I testing the right way? or should I test useState and content myself to that BTW I am not convinced that this is a bad test since I do not care about states here, I mean I wanna test my react app state somewhere else not here, At least that's how I think ATM.

 https://stackoverflow.com/questions/53389956/how-to-test-a-classname-with-the-jest-and-react-testing-library

+## Conclusion

+1. Do not test states, instead test what use sees -- [ref](https://stackoverflow.com/a/60109830/8784518).
+2. Use more specific conditions to select the right element -- e.x. `btn.innerHTML.includes('PURCHASED')`
+3. You cannot avoid using MUI classes since we wanna check [what user is seeing when they click on button](https://youtu.be/JKOwJUM4_RM?t=305).